 Flocked with locals and visitors, alike, Big Boy’s Main Street Cook-Off is a culinary showcase of Cajun cuisine prepared with fresh ingredients found along the bayou.
 In a two-block area of historic downtown Thibodaux, Big Boy’s takes place each year as the kick-off event of the Thibodeauxville Fall Festival weekend.
-With over 30 teams cooking up items like shrimp & grits, jambalaya boulettes and charbroiled oysters, it’s one of the bayou’s best kept secrets.
+This year it’s bigger and better than ever with over 45 teams cooking up items like shrimp & grits, jambalaya boulettes and charbroiled oysters, it’s one of the bayou’s best kept secrets.

 This year’s event will feature Nonc Nu and da Wild Matous.
 Their music is a mix of many different genres, including zydeco, rock and country.
 You might learn a few new words from Nonc Nu, as well.
 Their lyrics are infused with both English and Cajun French, and tell stories of childhood memories growing up along the bayou in south Louisiana.

-Big Boy’s Main Street Cook-Off is Friday, November 13, 2015 in historic downtown Thibodaux.
+Big Boy’s Main Street Cook-Off is Friday, November 11, 2016 in historic downtown Thibodaux.
 Entrances are located at St. Philip and West 3rd Street and St. Louis and West 2nd Street.
 Admission is a $5 donation to benefit downtown Thibodaux and includes servings from all cook-off participants.
-Gates open at 4:00 pm and entertainment begins at 6:00pm.
-For more information visit www.downtownthibodaux.org.
+Gates open at 4:00 pm, food service starts at 6 pm along with entertainment.
+For more information call 985-413-9886.